ALTOSTRATUS INC.

-Altostratus Inc. creates site-specific weather files and high-resolution weather data (e.g., 200 - 50 m) for various applications, including for energy modeling, analysis, and forecasting.
-Fine-scale microclimate zones are also developed for energy and environmental planning.
-Past, current, and future weather data are created based on observations from high-density monitoring networks and advanced, high-resolution atmospheric modeling.
+Altostratus Inc. creates pin-point, site-specific weather files and high-resolution weather data (e.g., 200 - 20 m) for various applications, including for energy modeling, analysis, and forecasting, based on a site's specific land-cover characteristics, thermo-physical properties, and geometrical attributes.
+Fine-scale microclimate zones are also developed for longer-term energy and environmental planning.
+Past, current, and future weather data are created based on observations from high-density monitoring networks and advanced, hyper-high-resolution atmospheric modeling.

-• Contact us to create site-specific weather data for your project or location of interest (see, as an example, the two California domains below).
+• Contact us to access and test EPW files or, for a fee, create site-specific weather data / weather files for your project or location of interest.

 Some highlights: